 When I’m not freelancing, I spend some of my time working on academic projects.
-At the moment I’m writing a range of essays on subjects including death masks, Victorian art and rock venues in London.
-I have also started writing a book about palmistry in the nineteenth century.
+At the moment I’m writing a range of essays on subjects including death masks, women’s history and Victorian art.

 I have a PhD from Oxford Brookes University, where I wrote my thesis on controversial Victorian opera singers.
 I have published on topics including Georgian singers, Victorian gothic fiction and the autobiography of Billie Holiday.
 My research has been funded by institutions including Princeton University and the National Portrait Gallery.
 I also worked as a Lecturer for a little while.

 I’ve given talks at a range of venues, from National Trust properties and London libraries to the Jewish Museum and the Red House in Aldeburgh.
 I have also presented my research at a number of major academic conferences.
 You can find a fill list on my Academia profile.

 If you’d like to know more about my research, keep an eye on my blog and check out my list of publications below.